Tour length: 1.5 hours

 Artwork on this tour:

-Add a film to your tour for FREE following the Thursday 9am tour.
+Add these films to your tour for FREE in the Doris Duke Theater following the 9am tour Tuesday - Friday.

 E Ho‘omau!
 Animated Shorts